Founder & CEO, Teach For India

 Your journey starts with a residential training Institute, where you learn the skills and mindsets to be teachers equipped to teach in an innovative, reimagined way.

-You are then placed as a full-time teacher in a school that serves low-income Students.
+You are then placed as a full-time teacher in a school that serves Students from low-income communities.

 You learn through experiences in and beyond class.
 You reflect on your experiences alongside peers and your Program Manager, who supports you and on-the-ground training.